Close Close

 The Summer Research Grant application process is now underway!
 The Business Council (who co-funds these grants) have made some changes this year to allow more time for candidates to submit applications and also to align with the curriculum advancement initiative.

-As in past years, the presentations to the committee will be 5-10 minutes each and held on April 21.
-See the full Faculty Research Grant Guideline.
+As in past years, the presentations to the committee will be 5-10 minutes each and this year will be held on April 19.
+Please use this Presentation Template for the Faculty Grant Review Committee presentations.
+Summer grants are awarded by the committee by May 1.
 If you have any questions about the process, please reach out to Janeth Merkle.